BradleyMatera/Interactive-Pokedex/docs/deployment-debugging-legacy-cache.md

 - Ran `bun deploy`, which pushed commit `470acf1` and triggered the Pages workflow.
 - The workflow artifact inspection confirmed only the new Next.js bundle was uploaded.
+- Subsequent fixes added trailing slashes to every internal Pokémon link so SPA navigation always targets the exported directories.
+This prevented follow-up reports of blank pages after the service-worker purge.

 ### 4. Verify Production HTML